Mambo-Token/Solidcoins/FRANC.md

 ## $Franc treasury, liquidity and collateral:
 The funds from sales serve as collateral to support the price of $Franc.
 A part will be used for real dex liquidity pools.
-Following cryptocurrency are taken as collateral:
+Following cryptocurrencies are taken as collateral:
 About 50% Kaspa $Kas.
 The other 50% we will buy following OG memecoins on Kaspa KRC-20:
 $Nacho, $Keke, $Kasper, $Mambo, $Jumbo, $Madmax, $Apes, $Kenobi,  (others maybe added, and those mentioned maybe replaced).